-'Mental capacity' means being able to make your own decisions.
+Having mental capacity means being able to make and communicate your own decisions.

-- Retain that information long enough to be able to make the decision
+- remember that information long enough to make the decision

-- Weigh up the information available to make the decision
+- weigh up the information to make the decision, or

-We all make decisions, big and small, every day of our lives and most of us are able to make these decisions for ourselves, although we may seek information, advice or support for the more serious or complex ones.
-For large numbers of people their capacity to make certain decisions about their life is affected either on a temporary or on a permanent basis.
+We all make decisions, big and small, every day of our lives.
+Most of us are able to make these decisions for ourselves.
+For some people, however, their capacity to make certain decisions about their life is affected.
+For example:

-- A person with a learning disability may lack the capacity to make major decisions, but this does not necessarily mean that they cannot decide what to eat, wear and do each day.
+- A person with a learning disability may lack the capacity to make major decisions such as where to live or how to invest their money, but can still make decisions about what to eat, wear and do each day.

 - A person with mental health problems may be unable to make decisions when they are unwell, but able to make them when they are well.